 The U.S. Bureau of Labor Statistics listed hypnotherapists among the category for all other types of health and diagnosing and treating practitioners (www.bls.gov).
-These individuals earned a mean annual wage of $74,710 in May 2015.
-Jobs for these practitioners were expected to increase by 17.7% from 2014-2024.
+These individuals earned a mean annual wage of $75,640 in May 2019.
+Jobs for these practitioners were expected to have little or no change from 2019-2029.
 It's important to note that these figures don't necessarily reflect practitioners who hold guided imagery hypnosis certification.

 Guided imagery hypnosis requires a many hours of specialized training in addition to a graduate level education.
 These professionals use hypnosis to help their patients through uncomfortable or confrontational imagery such as dealing with repressed memories, phobias or other psychological phenomena.